 1These include: the Departments of Agriculture, Commerce, Labor and Industry, and Livestock, along with the Governor's Office of Economic Development and the State Auditor's Office.
-Under an agreement with the State Administration and Veterans' Affairs Interim Committee, the Economic Affairs Interim Committee also monitors the Montana State Fund because the Committee covers workers' compensation issues and including the State Fund with other workers' compensation activities is considered a more efficient use of time.
+An agreement with the State Administration and Veterans' Affairs Interim Committee transferred monitoring duties for the Montana State Fund to the Economic Affairs Interim Committee so that just one committee deals with workers' compensation issues.